joshlong-attic/atomist-reactive-spring/README.md

 }
 ```

 This wouldn't be much more than a toy if we didn't address security.
 We use Spring Security 5.0 to add in HTTP Basic authentication and authorization for two users, `springrod` and `starbuxman`.
-Naturally, only `springrod` has `ADMIN` authority on this system! :)
+Naturally, only `springrod` has `ADMIN` authority on this system! :) Try running the application and making a `curl` call to the `/movies` endpoint with `springrod`'s credentials: `curl -uspringrod:pw http://localhost:8080/movies`

 ```
 @Configuration
 @EnableWebFluxSecurity
 class SecurityConfiguration {